Dave-team/Knowledge-base/Principles.md

     - Find and watch interesting documentaries and films: Reddit and Google for inspiration.
 Get to know the actors/producers better
     - Explore more music: Spotify playlists, Reddit, forums.
 Get to know and remember the artists better
     - Read fiction, short stories, poetry and generally just a lot of different topics.
-    - Learn about lots of different topics: psychology, design, biology, history
+    - Learn about lots of different topics: psychology, design, biology, history, micro economics, persuasion, mathematics, science, game theory
     - Watch and learn more about people I admire - watch them present / read their interviews etc.
     - Work on projects
     - Pick up calming hobbies: puzzles, video games, colouring books, play an instrument, chess